StelliaJS/framework/README.md

         name: Events.ClientReady,
         once: true
     },
-    async execute(client: StelliaClient<true>, environment: MyBotGuildsConfiguration) { // <true> ensures that the client is Ready console.log(`Logged in as ${client.user.tag}`);
+    async execute(client: StelliaClient<true>, guildsConfiguration: MyBotGuildsConfiguration) { // <true> ensures that the client is Ready console.log(`Logged in as ${client.user.tag}`);
         await client.initializeCommands(); // Used to initialise registered commands }